Skip to additional navigation Skip to content

 • Redevelopment of the Wynhill site to support improved and increased community facilities

-• Securing land for a community project on Chapel Lane
+• Securing land off Chapel Lane for community use

 • The refurbishment of the Cogley Lane play area

-The Town Council currently employ: a full-time Town Clerk, a part-time Deputy Clerk, two part time administrative staff, two full-time members of grounds staff, and a part-time cleaner.
+The Town Council currently employ: a full-time Town Clerk, two part time office staff, and two full-time members of grounds staff.
+The Council is increasing staff capacity with the employment of a third member of the office team.
+A contract cleaner is employed for the Old Court House.

 This is how the Town Council will allocate funds raised through the Council Tax.
 The budget for the previous two years is shown for comparative purposes.